redstrate/redstrate.com/content/blog/prism-changes-feb-april-2021.md

 - Prism
 ---

 These two months contain some pretty big changes I made to Prism, following a short hiatus from the project.
-These include some pretty important changes to the project moving forward and I hope to keep documenting these in this nice and concise, visual way in the future!
-Also before you ask, this is Feburary _and_ April, I only made one small commit in March which is why it's not Feburary _to_ April.
+These include some pretty important changes to the project moving forward and I hope to keep documenting these in this nice and concise, visual way in the future! <!--more--> Also before you ask, this is Feburary _and_ April, I only made one small commit in March which is why it's not Feburary _to_ April.

 If you've never heard of Prism before, it's my ultimate graphics study project that is the culmination of everything I've learned in graphics development so far.
 It is built upon years of hard effort/learning and also extremely valuable help from multiple people in the graphics community.
 You can find the complete source code and even more information on it's [Github repository](https://www.github.com/redstrate/prism).